-- the PHY layer models: they model amendment-specific and common PHY layer operations and functions. - the so-called MAC low models: they model functions such as medium access (DCF and EDCA), frame protection (RTS/CTS) and acknowledgment (ACK/BlockAck).
-In ns-3, the lower-level MAC is comprised of a Frame Exchange Manager hierarchy, a Channel Access Manager and a MAC middle entity. - the so-called MAC high models: they implement non-time-critical processes in Wifi such as the MAC-level beacon generation, probing, and association state machines, and a set of Rate control algorithms.
+- the PHY layer models: they model amendment-specific and common PHY layer operations and functions. - lower MAC models: they model functions such as medium access (DCF and EDCA), frame protection (RTS/CTS) and acknowledgment (ACK/BlockAck).
+In ns-3, the lower-level MAC is comprised of a Frame Exchange Manager hierarchy, a Channel Access Manager, Txop objects, BlockAckManager objects, and a MAC middle entity. - upper MAC models: they implement non-time-critical processes in Wifi such as the MAC-level beacon generation, probing, and association state machines, and a set of Rate control algorithms.
 In the literature, this sublayer is sometimes called the upper MAC and consists of more software-oriented implementations vs. time-critical hardware implementations.